 The science part comes with how you choose to set them up.
 How you set them up depends on your playing and how you want your sound to develop.
 You can choose this or that pedal first, then this or that one last.
 It’s really up to you.
 It’s best to put your distortion pedal first, or possibly the wah pedal first, but that once again is up to you.

 The way the pedals are set up makes a difference in the sound and that’s why it’s considered a science.
 Because it requires experimenting and having fun doing it.
-This is what I really love about pedals, is you can switch them around and get a sound all your own.
+This is what I love about pedals, is you can switch them around and get a sound all your own.

 These are great because you don’t need any external cables to hook them together.
 They come already set to go.
 You just plug in and play.
 These are great too because they have a ton of additional features to them.
-Not just the pedals but functions to really dial in a custom sound that sounds like no one else.
+Not just the pedals but functions to dial in a custom sound that sounds like no one else.

 Now which one is better you ask?
 Well, that depends on you and your personality.
 Each has its advantages and drawbacks.
-The stomp boxes come individually so you can create as you go, but are a bit limited in sound creation per pedal.
+The stompboxes come individually so you can create as you go, but are a bit limited in sound creation per pedal.
 The effects processors are nice in the fact they have all the pedals together for a fraction of the cost, but you have some limitations with these as well.
 I’d recommend trying them both out to see which style you like best.

-If you need further guidance you can contact me on Facebook.
+If you need further guidance you can message me here or on Facebook.
 I’m always glad to help.
-I hope you enjoyed this post, and remember, you can always contact me on my site with any questions you might have about where to purchase, or what direction might be best for you.
+I hope you enjoyed this lesson, and remember, you can always contact me on my site as well with any questions you might have about where to purchase, or what direction might be best for you.